 For example, say that at age 35, you contribute $10,000 to a Roth 401(k).
 You cannot deduct any of this $10,000 from your taxes.
 If you’re in the 24% tax bracket at the time, you’ll pay $2,400 in taxes on the money before contributing it.

-However, by the time you retire at age 65, that $10,000 contribution will have grown to $75,000.
+Now suppose that by the time you retire at age 65, that $10,000 contribution has grown to $75,000.
 You can withdraw that entire sum without paying taxes on it.
-If you’re still in the 24% bracket, that’s $18,000 in taxes that you can avoid.
+If you’re still in the 24% bracket, that’s $18,000 in income taxes that you can avoid.